-Shoots are referred as four seasons crop but some seasons are better than others for their growth.
+Shoots are referred to as four seasons crop but some seasons are better than others for their growth.

 First-off continue watering the shoots tray even after the first harvest.
 This has to be done because sometimes some seeds do not penetrate as they are under other seeds.
 Exposure towards light after considerable time is also an important factor.
 Particularly for pea shoots, the first harvest would not be too fruitful, but the other two would be worth the efforts.

-For Pea seeds, usually use a shallow or a medium depth container for growing the shoots.
+For pea seeds, use a shallow or a medium depth container for growing the shoots.
 Also, preliminary place some stones for better drainage, before adding the dirt in the vessel or the container.
 Plus plant shoots seed at a leisurely pace, so you may get a second crop from the original seed planting after the harvest of the first batch.